peterwilsoncc/rapid-comment-reply/readme.txt

 Tags: comments, javascript
 Requires at least: 4.1
 Tested up to: 4.3-beta
-Stable tag: 1.1.1
+Stable tag: 2.0
 License: GPL
 License URI: https://wordpress.org/about/gpl/

-Reworking of WordPress's frontend comment-reply.js to be unobtrusive.
-Refer to trac ticket #31590.
+Bleeding edge version of WordPress's comment-reply.js.

 == Description ==
-Reworking of WordPress's frontend comment-reply.js to be unobtrusive.
-Refer to trac ticket [#31590](https://core.trac.wordpress.org/ticket/31590).

-I am writing this as a plugin for the purposes of dogfooding, I hope to contribute the changes back to core.
+The bleeding edge version of WordPress's comment reply JavaScript.

 = Browser support =

-All browsers support comment replies using this plugin.
+Browser support is identical to that in core.

 Visitors using older browsers will use a non-JavaScript fallback when replying to comments.
 In practical terms, on most sites the fallback will be limited to visitors using IE8 or earlier.